SerGreen/TheWitnessPuzzles/Puzzle Rules Guide/RulesGuide.md

 <img src="./eraser_2.png" height="250" />

 ## Triangles rule / _Doritos rule_
 There may be one, two or three orange triangles in a puzzle block.
-This rule means that exactly one, two or three edges of this block must be adjacent to solution line.
+This rule means that exactly one, two or three edges of this block must be adjacent to the solution line(s).

 <img src="./triangles_1.png" height="250" />&nbsp;
 <img src="./triangles_2.png" height="250" />